fairdataihub/codefair-docs/docs/app/bot.md

 );
 ```

-The `renderIssues` function is used througout all event listeners so in the case of a push event, the commits can be checked for the file.
+The `renderIssues` function is used througout all event listeners and has a loop to check files being added, so in the case of a push event, the commits can be checked for the file by adding this within the loop.

 ```javascript
 if (commits[i].added[j] === "expecto_patronum.md") {